Tandem-App-Tuni/Kivako-app-backend/README.md

   ```
     npm run start
     ```

-* To handle the SAML authentication during the development instead HAKA login for localhost test purposes, run the container image described in https://medium.com/disney-streaming/setup-a-single-sign-on-saml-test-environment-with-docker-and-nodejs-c53fc1a984c9 .The server configurations are already made, so you just need to follow the *Setup our Identity Provider* section.

 *  You can now access the backends call using a browser or testing requisitions in other ways.

 # Run app in local machine: